 If you find it hard to sit in silence and do nothing, go down to the beach and sit on the water’s edge and just watch the waves rolling, or lie on the grass under the trees and watch the movement of the leaves or the clouds.

 Much like being told to go on holiday or for a walk to beat depression, which just results in you being on holiday depressed or going for a walk whilst still being depressed.
 The same is true for being silent.
-It doesn’t matter if I’m sitting in silence, watching the waves rolling in at the beach or laying down looking at the clouds.
+It doesn’t matter if I’m sitting in silence, watching the waves rolling in at the beach or lying down looking at the clouds.
 Silence is silence and my mind can’t handle it.

 Silence taught me the importance of shaping my thinking.
 Take time each day to notice your thoughts and let go of thoughts that don’t serve you.